Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 **The automation will update the existing deployment instead of creating new resources.**

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.
-Make sure to include the contanct information for Service Heatlh (email and phone number).
+Make sure to include the contact information for Service Health (email and phone number).
 Include the values for the tags for the logging resources (i.e. Cost Center, Project contact, etc.).
 Update **var-logging-subscriptionRoleAssignments** with the object ID of the AAD security group from step 4.1.

     * Note:  For **var-logging-diagnosticSettingsforNetworkSecurityGroupsStoragePrefix** provide unique prefix to generate unique storage account name.